Module manager: Anne Caldwell

 This module is not approved as an Elective

 What has it meant historically to be a migrant, or a refugee, exile, or nomad?
 What has been the nature of forced and voluntary migrations in different historical contexts?
 What is the relationship between histories of migration and histories of race, conflict, state formation, empire, class, identity, and internationalism?
 This team-taught module explores diverse histories of migration and offers historical perspectives on contemporary debates.
+Please note this is an optional module and runs subject to enrolments.
+If a low number of students choose this module, then the module may not run and you may be asked to choose another module.

 This module will introduce you to a diverse and global set of migration histories through seminars based in the specific research areas of members of the School of History.
 You will learn to work critically with primary sources relating to historical migrations.
-They will engage with ongoing historiographical debates around migration, exile, refuge, slavery, and transnationality, as well as with interdisciplinary approaches to migration and its histories.
+You will engage with ongoing historiographical debates around migration, exile, refuge, slavery, and transnationality, as well as with interdisciplinary approaches to migration and its histories.

 On successful completion of the module students will have demonstrated the following learning outcomes relevant to the subject:

-1. Critically analyse migration histories in different historical periods
+1. Critically analyse migration histories in different historical periods.

-2. Evaluate coherently complex and interdisciplinary debates around migration and mobility in history
+2. Evaluate coherently complex and interdisciplinary debates around migration and mobility in history.

-3. Engage with libraries, archives, and online repositories to study migration histories
+3. Engage with libraries, archives, and online repositories to study migration histories.

 Skills Learning Outcomes